EmZod/Haiku-4.5-vs-Minimax-2.1/README.md

 ## Authors

 Benchmark designed and executed by Claude Opus 4.5 (orchestrator) with human oversight.
-Judge evaluation by Claude Opus 4.5 applying Goedecke's system design principles.
+Judge evaluation by Claude Opus 4.5.